tedkim97/tedkim97.github.io/_posts/2024-09-27-architecture_of_a_joke.md

 I did get a decent amount of traffic - I even took screenshots and did some back of the napkin math.
 Also note that not all of the traffic I was receiving was from people resolving DNS traffic.
 Some of that traffic is just random crawlers/bots on the internet.

-As I mentioned earlier, the amount of compute I provisioned for this service was compltely overkill.
+As I mentioned earlier, the amount of compute I provisioned for this service was completely overkill.

 # MISC Notes

-## Multicasting
+## Anycast-ing
-It would've been cute if I were able to have multicast support - and helped meet the performance goals for international audiences.
-However, I wasn't able to find a way to support multicasting with 1 IP address and multiple machines with GCP.
+It would've been cute if I were able to have anycast support.
+Anycast would help meet the performance goals for international audiences.
+However, I wasn't able to find a way to support anycast with 1 IP address and multiple machines with GCP (without using an additional loadbalancer product)[^1].
 Moreover, I wasn't going to fork over the cash to support such a niche functionality.
 [There was a comment saying that reddit.com took 11.4 seconds to resolve](https://news.ycombinator.com/item?id=39895453).
 I guess that this person was from a far away location from the server.

+[^1]: Granted I put it only 30 minutes of research

 ## Monitoring
 I had this idea of tracking all the unique IP addresses that used my DNS resolver; however as the deadline got closer, I decided to cut that part out because I didn't have enough time.